premchander-revature/interviewquestions/.NET FULL STACK/Nodejs.md

 <blockquote>

-- Event-driven programming uses various events(mouse click, keypress, messages from other programs) to initiate/trigger a function in the program.
+- Event-driven programming uses various events (mouse click, keypress, messages from other programs) to initiate/trigger a function in the program.
 - Callback functions are already registered with events and when an event is executed, the corresponding callback function is called.
-- Therefore the flow of the program is decided by these events and hence the name.
+- Therefore, the flow of the program is decided by these events and hence the name.

 </blockquote>